redstrate/redstrate.com/content/blog/obscure-qt2/index.md

 - Obscure Qt
 ---

+**Edit:** This was written before my projects were switched to Qt6, and I'm not aware of a Qt6 pretty printer solution (if you do, let me know in a comment below.)
+If you're using CLion, check out the [Qt6 pretty printer plugin](https://github.com/winseros/Qt6Renderer).

 Outside of Qt Creator, GDB has a hard time understanding Qt times and you'll regularly get garbage or unusable debugging output.

 ![An example of CLion (which uses GDB) trying to show the contents of a QList.](bad.webp)